shenchingtou/shenchingtou.github.io/_posts/2018-06-11-lgbtq-living-japan.md

 ---

-_This blog post is from the perspective of a queer cis-female who lived in Tokyo with LGBTQ friends who can speak English and Japanese_ _(local_ _and foreigners).
-As I do not have a family and am not trans, information for queer families and trans considerations comes second-hand from people I know who have shared their experiences and resources._
+_This is an archive post written from the perspective of a queer cis-female who lived in Tokyo with LGBTQ friends who can speak English and Japanese_ _(local_ _and foreigners).
+As I do not have a family and am not trans, information for queer families and trans considerations comes second-hand from people I know who have shared their experiences and resources.
+This guide is no actively maintained._

 1.  **What are considerations if you’re moving to Japan?**
 2.  **Legal Statuses, cisas and ID for Japan**